-Before starting the investigation, it is important to know that which version of Mac you are working with.
-Once if the version is clear then, it will be easy to identify the locations of other files.
+Before starting the investigation, it is important to know which version of Mac you are working with.
+Once the version is clear then, it will be easy to identify the locations of other files.
 It uses plist files and the SystemVersion.plist file is located in;

 /System/Library/CoreServices/SystemVersion.plist